Nationwide Insolvency Practitioners

 What are the differences between Liquidation and insolvency?

-The criteria are that the company is unable to pay its debts as they fall due and that the value of the company’s assets is less than the amount of its liabilities, taking into account its contingent and prospective liabilities.
+Insolvency is when a company is unable to pay its debts as they fall due and the value of the company’s assets is less than the amount of its liabilities.

 Back to table of contents